Automatic nonlinear MPC approximation with closed-loop guarantees: Introduction

 \subsubsection{Outline}

 We present the problem setting in Section~\ref{sec:problem_setting}, where we formally reduce the MPC approximation problem into a function approximation problem.
 We use kernel interpolation to tackle the function approximation problem, for which we introduce preliminaries in Section~\ref{sec:kernel_interpolation}.
 Section~\ref{sec:alki} introduces the adaptive and localized kernel interpolation algorithm, including theoretical guarantees regarding the desired approximation error and worst-case sample complexity.
 Section~\ref{sec:alkiax} extends the approach to unknown RKHS norms by using an RKHS norm extrapolation, yielding \alkiax.
 Furthermore, Section~\ref{sec:alkiax_MPC} investigates approximating MPC schemes via \alkiax\ and the resulting closed-loop guarantees on the approximate MPC.
-Section~\ref{sec:numerical} demonstrates the successful deployment of \alkiax\ for approximating a nonlinear MPC scheme with a numerical example.
+Section~\ref{sec:numerical} demonstrates the successful deployment of \alkiax\ for approximating two nonlinear MPC schemes.
 Finally, we conclude the paper in Section~\ref{sec:conclusion}.